Dallas: Climate

 Dallas has a humid subtropical climate (Köppen climate classification: Cfa, Trewartha: Cfhk) characteristic of the Southern Plains of the United States.
 It also has both continental and tropical characteristics, characterized by a relatively wide annual temperature range for the latitude.
 Located at the lower end of Tornado Alley, it is prone to extreme weather, tornadoes, and hailstorms.

-Summers in Dallas are very hot with high humidity, although extended periods of dry weather often occur.
+Summers in Dallas are very hot with moderate to high humidity, although extended periods of dry weather often occur.
 July and August are typically the hottest months, with an average high of 96.0 °F and an average low of 76.7 °F. Heat indices regularly surpass 105 °F due to elevated humidity during the summer months, making the summer heat almost unbearable.
 The all-time record high is 113 °F, set on June 26 and 27, 1980 during the Heat Wave of 1980 at nearby Dallas/Fort Worth International Airport.

 Winters in Dallas are usually mild, with occasional cold spells.
 The average date of first frost is November 12, and the average date of last frost is March 12.
 January is typically the coldest month, with an average daytime high of 56.8 °F and an average nighttime low of 37.3 °F. The normal daily average temperature in January is 47.0 °F but sharp swings in temperature can occur, as strong cold fronts known as "Blue Northers" pass through the Dallas region, forcing temperatures below the 40 °F mark for several days at a time and often between days with high temperatures above 80 °F. Snow accumulation is seen in the city in about 70% of winter seasons, and snowfall generally occurs 1–2 days out of the year for a seasonal average of 1.5 in.
 Some areas in the region, however, receive more than that, while other areas receive negligible snowfall or none at all.
-The all-time record low temperature within the city is -10 °F, set on February 12, 1899 during the Great Blizzard of 1899.
+The all-time record low temperature within the city is -10 °F, set on February 12, 1899, during the Great Blizzard of 1899.
 The temperature at nearby Dallas/Fort Worth International Airport reached -2 °F on February 16, 2021, during the February 2021 North American winter storm.

 Spring and autumn are transitional seasons with moderate and pleasant weather.
 Vibrant wildflowers (such as the bluebonnet, Indian paintbrush and other flora) bloom in spring and are planted around the highways throughout Texas.
 Springtime weather can be quite volatile, but temperatures themselves are mild.
 Late spring to early summer also tends to be the most humid, with humidity levels frequently exceeding 75%.
 The weather in Dallas is also generally pleasant from late September to early December and on many winter days.
 Autumn often brings more storms and tornado threats, but they are usually fewer and less severe than in spring.